Skip to content

 # regarding the catalog ingestion

-# TEMPFIX: Items generated by DPR may contain empty geometry lists
+# TEMPFIX: Items generated by DPR may contain empty geometry list

 if not item.geometry: